brianwibowo/brianwibowo/README.md

 # 💫 About Me:
-I am a final-year Informatics student at Universitas Negeri Semarang, specializing in Intelligent Systems and Data Science.
-I have strong programming skills in Python, with hands-on experience using machine learning frameworks like TensorFlow and Scikit-Learn for developing AI solutions.
-I have led a computer vision project to create a smart CCTV system for crime detection using deep learning, demonstrating my ability to build and deploy models for real-world applications.
-Additionally, I am proficient in data analytics and visualization tools, such as Tableau and Streamlit, to transform complex data into actionable insights.
+I am a final-year Informatics student at Universitas Negeri Semarang, specializing in Deep Learning, as well as Website and Mobile App Development.
+I am the founder of a technology company named PT.
+Vuriko Developer Studio that delivers innovative IT solutions.
+For the past two years, I have been an active member of an AI research group, gaining extensive experience and contributing to various projects.
+My works and expertise are documented in journal articles, my LinkedIn profile, and my company’s portfolio.
+My ultimate goal is to become a leading figure in Indonesia’s IT industry, leveraging technology to help people achieve their dreams.

 ## 🌐 Socials: